 “Is anything worth more than your soul?
 (Mark 8:37)”

-Ask these couples in a hundred years whether it was worth it.
+Ask these couples in a hundred years whether or not it was worth it.

-Ask them in a thousand years, and the answer will still be, “a thousand times, YES.”
+Ask them in a thousand years, and the answer will still be, “a million times, YES.”

 So what’s the answer to the question: what is the worth of the human soul?

 I have no answers, I’m just posing questions.